 Thrombolytic drugs for heart attack

-Small blood vessels called coronary arteries supply blood and oxygen to the heart.
+Small blood vessels called coronary arteries supply oxygen carrying blood to the heart muscle.

 - A heart attack can occur if a blood clot stops the flow of blood through one of these arteries.